 The Office of Admissions will assist applicants as they complete their application file and provide the items necessary to enroll.
 Those items include:

 1. Confirmation Deposit

 Accepted applicants will be requested to submit a deposit and state their intentions to enroll.
-This deposit will be applied towards housing (for dormitory students) or tuition charges (for non-dormitory students) and will be credited on registration day.
-This deposit is non-refundable after May 1 for fall applicants and after January 1 for spring applicants.
+This deposit is non-refundable after June 1 for fall applicants and after January 1 for spring applicants.

 2. Financial Aid